-22.3.1 GridAPPS-D Communication Channel
+19.3.1 GridAPPS-D Communication Channel

 This is a static /queue/ communication channel used to quest the simulation to start.
 The base static string used is goss.gridappsd.process.request.simulation, which can be called using the .
-REQUEST_SIMULATION method from the topics library.
+REQUEST\SIMULATION method from the topics library.

-When developing in python, it is recommended to use the .REQUEST_SIMULATION method.
+When developing in python, it is recommended to use the .REQUEST\SIMULATION method.
 When using the STOMP client in GridAPPS-D VIZ, it is necessary to use the base static string.

 '''

-[ ]: from gridappsd import topics as t topic = t.REQUEST_SIMULATION
+[ ]: from gridappsd import topics as t

+topic = t.REQUEST_SIMULATION

 '''

-22.3.2 Structure of a Start Message
+19.3.2 Simulation Start Message Structure